slugbyte/mold/README.md

     * Including tasks for managing origin and upstream remotes
 * Ability to download add content from a URL
 * A color coded help logger
-* Bash and Zsh tab completion
+* Bash and Zsh tab completion for arguments and mold-root content

 ## TODO: Install Mold
 ### Download the CLI